 Colfe's Leisure Services Limited (CLS) is a wholly owned trading subsidiary of Colfe's School.
-It continues to operate the Newton Sports Centre providing sports and leisure facilities to pupils of Colfe's School and also to the general public through the Roebuck Club.
-Its income for the year was £518,000 (2017: £507,000), with a net profit of £155,369 (2017: £2,000).
-No dividend was paid by the Company.
-A donation of £155,000 will be payable by CLS to the school in respect of this profit made (2017: £200,000).
-Net assets at 31 August 2018 amounted to £397,000 (2017: £242,000).
+It continues to operate the Newton Sports Centre providing sports and leisure facilities to pupils of Colfe's School and to the general public through the Roebuck Club.